MEET THE TEAM

 Tim had a previous, 20-year career as a mineral exploration geologist in the Australian bush, enjoying nature’s artwork, while fending off poisonous snakes and kangaroos.
 When not working or looking at art, Tim loves experiencing Oregon’s magnificent scenery, flora & fauna (particularly birds) and taking advantage of any social occasion to partake of food, wine, and friendship.

-• Elizabeth Warner-Lamback moved to Portland in 2004, after graduating from the California College of the Arts with a degree in architecture.
-She is the only member of the board who is not a professional artist; however, she has been a patron of Portland Open Studios for over a decade, visiting many of the studios with her daughter, who is also a budding artist.
+Elizabeth Warner-Lamback moved to Portland in 2004, after graduating from the California College of the Arts with a degree in architecture.
+She has been a patron of Portland Open Studios for over a decade, visiting many of the studios with her daughter, who is also a budding artist.
 She loves the creativity and community the organization fosters and hopes to see it flourish for decades to come.
 When not working on the board for PDXOS, Elizabeth works full-time as a construction manager building affordable housing in Portland.
-She also enjoys time with her family and her many pets, including four chickens, a Labrador, and a bearded dragon.
+She also enjoys time with her family and her many pets, including three chickens, a Labrador, and a bearded dragon.

 STAFF